 - Emotionally dependent

 This type of narcissism is characterized by extreme “vulnerability”.
 This narcissistic person experiences an enormous need for love, which is not satisfied with anything.
 It’s like a bottomless pit that never fills up.
 He simply believes that he does not get enough love, he feels fleetingly satisfied with the attention of the others but then he experiences that vacuum of approval and affection again.
 At the base of this behavior lies a deep fear of rejection and abandonment, so the narcissist clings to dependency.
 To meet those needs, he has no qualms about manipulating the others.
-His emotional demands are increasing, so that his partner and close people are drained emotionally to try to nourish, comfort and sustain that “self” in need of affection.
+His emotional demands are increasing, so that his partner and close people are drained emotionally to try to nourish, comfort and sustain that “ego” in need of affection.

 This type of narcissism clings to power because it has an insatiable need for dominion and authority.
 This person behaves arrogantly, believes that he is superior, often despises others and treats them as if they were “inferior”.
 He thinks that he is always right and needs to have control of the situation, so his mere presence is often oppressive.
 When such a narcissist takes power, he makes life impossible for his subordinates.
 When he has a relationship, he uses it as a trophy.
 It generally reifies people, who are merely a means to demonstrate his power and satisfy his needs for authority.
 This narcissistic person is very possessive, to the point of falling into abuse.
 And he does not hesitate to use contempt so that the others feel like losers, proving that he is a winner.

-This type of narcissism is characterized by an exaggerated perception of the “self”.
+This type of narcissism is characterized by an exaggerated perception of the “ego”.
 In his mind, he is the most powerful, influential and important person in the world.
 To make sure that the others know and pay homage, he always compares his supposed successes and achievements.
 Generally it exaggerates its importance because he wants to raise envy or admiration.
 This narcissistic person always gives his opinion, even when not asked for it, and believes that he knows more than anyone, regardless of the subject.
 He usually thinks that he is destined to achieve and deserves great things, even if he does not do anything to achieve them.
 Often he can be a charismatic person, so it can attract many admirers to its “orbit”, who finally end up realizing that he is nothing trascendental.

 This narcissistic person develops elaborated fantasies, to the point that practically all his life takes place in his inner world.
 He believes that the real world intrudes into his perfect world, which generates frustration and resentment.
 He perceives that reality is cold and hard, so he tends to avoid it and only finds gratification in his ideal world, where he is a perfect person, has a perfect job and perfect relationships.
 When this person relates to the others, he tells his inner world as if it were real, so he lies repeatedly.
 A fictional life is usually invented to raise the envy and admiration of the others.
 And he does not recognize that his lies even when confronted with reality, always looking for an excuse to prop up his fantasies.